Akudavale/Semantic_Segmentation/README.md

 ### Evaluation
 After training, the script computes and prints the mean IoU and pixel accuracy for both validation and test datasets.

-## License
-This code is provided for educational purposes and may be used under the terms of the MIT License.
-See the LICENSE file for details.

 ## Acknowledgements
 ### DeepLabV3:
 The model is based on the DeepLabV3 architecture as described in DeepLabV3: Rethinking Atrous Convolution for Semantic Image Segmentation.